How to Choose the Perfect Travel Litterboxes for Your Trip

 • Using clumping litter for easier waste removal

-• Bringing small dog poop bags for disposing of waste
+• Bring small dog poop bags for disposing of waste

 Nothing says "I'm a responsible pet owner" like discreetly scooping cat poop, placing it into a dog poop bag, and tossing it.